pinggit/pinggit.github.com/_posts/2014-04-03-the-key-to-success--grit.markdown

 a reality.
 Grit is living life like it's a marathon, not a sprint.
 A few years ago, I started studying grit in the Chicago public schools.
 I asked thousands of high school juniors to take grit questionnaires, and then waited around more than a year to see who would graduate.

+    *['stæminә]
+    n. 精力, 活力, 耐力, 雄蕊

-Turns out that grittier kids were significantly more likely to graduate, even when I matched them on every characteristic I could measure, things like family income, standardized achievement test scores, even how safe kids felt when they were at school.
+Turns out that grittier
+kids were significantly more likely to graduate, even when I matched them on every characteristic I could measure, things like family income, standardized achievement test scores, even how safe kids felt when they were at school.
 So